chakrabar/chakrabar.github.io/_posts/articles/2018-02-05-practical-configuration-and-di-in-aspnet-core.md

     var logCount = appConfigs.LogCount;
 }
 ```

+**Note:** This is important to add the configuration sources with `reloadOnChange: true` (see section 7 above) option.
+Without this, the config values will not reload without an application restart.

 Hope this helps in understanding the confiduration system and DI in ASP.NET Core 2.0 little more easily.
 Check back [official documentation](https://docs.microsoft.com/en-gb/aspnet/core/fundamentals/configuration/index?tabs=basicconfiguration) and [GitHub](https://github.com/aspnet) for latest developments on all topics.